JonathanREmery/dotfiles/README.md

-# config
+# configs

-These are my custom config files for my terminal and neovim.
+These are my personal config files for my terminal and neovim.